GeoNode/geonode/geonode/contrib/geosites/README.md

 #### Templates and Static Files

-The TEMPLATE_DIRS, and STATICFILES_DIRS will then include all three directories as shown:

-    TEMPLATE_DIRS = (
-        os.path.join(SITE_ROOT, 'templates/'),
-        os.path.join(PROJECT_ROOT,'templates/'),
-        os.path.join(GEONODE_ROOT, 'templates/')
-    )

-    STATICFILES_DIRS = (
-        os.path.join(SITE_ROOT, 'static/'),
-        os.path.join(PROJECT_ROOT, 'static/'),
-        os.path.join(GEONODE_ROOT, 'static/')
-    )

-As mentioned above for each website there will be three directories used for template and static files.
+As mentioned above, GeoSites uses a hierachy for static files and templates.
 The first template file found will be the one used so templates in the SITE_ROOT/templates directory will override those in PROJECT_ROOT/templates, which will override those in GEONODE_ROOT/templates.
 Static files use a hierarchy similar to the the template directories.
 However, they work differently because (on a production server) they are collected and stored in a single location.
 Because of this care must be taken to avoid clobbering of files between sites, so each site directory should contain all static files in a subdirectory with the name of the site (e.g., static/siteA/logo.png )

 The location of the proper static directory can then be found in the templates syntax such as:

     {{ STATIC_URL }}{{ SITENAME|lower }}/logo.png

-#### Permissions
+#### Permissions by Site

+Users are added by default to the site on where they are created and they belong to that site only.
+However, an admin can add or remvoe people from sites through the "Site People" admin panel (Admin->GeoSites->sitepeople).
+Select the desired site and move people between the boxes to enable or disable them from the site.

 By default data added to GeoNode is publicly available.
 In the case of GeoSites, new data will be publicly available, but only for the site it was added to, and the master site (all data is added to the master site).

-##### Users per site
-Users are added by default to the site on where they are created and they belong to that site only.
-It is although possible to assign users to sites in a second time through the Site People admin panel located under the geosites app admin/geosites/sitepeople/.
-Select the desired site and move people from the left to the right panel through the arrow, that way the user will gain access to the selected site.
-To remove people move them from the right to the left.

-##### Data per site
-Data belong by default to the site from where they are uploaded and to the master site.
-In a very similar way to the users it is possible to assign data to a site in a second time by accessing the Site Resources admin panel under the geosites app admin/geosites/siteresources/.
-Under each site is possible to move resources from the left to the right panel, after the save the resource will be accessible from the selected site as well.
-To remove a resource from a site, move it from the right to the left.
+Sharing a resource with other sites involved altering the SiteResource table in the admin panel (Admin->GeoSites->SiteResource).
+Add available data to a site or remove by moving resources between the two panels.
+Once the changes are saved the sites will have the new resources added (or removed).